cliffpyles/gmail-cli/README.md

   - `--startDate "YYYY-MM-DD"` and `--endDate "YYYY-MM-DD"`: Specify a date range for filtering emails.
   - `--output <format>`: Choose the format for the search results output.
 Options are `json`, `csv`, `text`, `table`, and `markdown`.
   - `--limit <number>`: Limit the number of results returned.
+  - `--batch-size <size>`: Break the search into batches, specified either as a number of batches or a time interval (e.g., '3' for three batches, '1 month' for monthly batches).

 ## Disclaimers